-Generally, the legal position is that a company is a separate legal entity, and the shareholders of a company are not liable for acts or omissions of the company except regarding an unpaid amount of shares in the case of a winding up of the company in accordance with section 435 of the CA 2016.
+Generally, the legal position is that a company is a separate legal entity, and the shareholders of a company are not liable for acts or omissions of the company except regarding an unpaid amount of shares in the case of a winding-up of the company in accordance with section 435 of the Companies Act 2016.

 However, in certain circumstances, the court may order a lifting of the corporate veil whereby persons who are responsible may be held personally liable for the acts or purported acts of the company.
-An example in which the court has granted this relief is where a company has been set up for fraudulent purposes or to avoid an existing legal or contractual obligation.
+A court may grant this relief where there is actual fraud or unconscionable or inequitable conduct amounting to fraud in equity, as set out in the Federal Court of Malaya decision on 25 March 2021 in the case of Ong Leong Chiou & Anor v Keller (M) Sdn Bhd & Ors [2021] 1 LNS 301.